StressOverflow/robot_with_ds4_controller/README.md

 - `ControllerState::CONNECTED`: The controller is connected to the node.
 - `ControllerState::DISCONNECTED`: The controller is disconnected from the node.
 - `ControllerState::IDLE`: The controller is connected, but has not been touch for a while.
+  > This state is only reachable from `ControllerState::CONNECTED` or `ControllerState::DISABLED`.
 - `ControllerState::ENABLED`: The controller is connected, and it is allowed to command the robot.
 - `ControllerState::DISABLED`: The controller is connected, and it is **not** allowed to command the robot.
 - `ControllerState::ERROR`: The controller is conneccted, but it is some error or emergency which prevents the robot to move.